 We recommend reaching out to your Strategic Advisor or Engagement Manager for an in-depth conversation about your strategic approach to engaging Channel Contributors.
 Plan ahead so that you can think through how to maximize the Channel Contributor role and set them and your platform strategy up for success.
 The following questions are intended to help prepare for that conversation.

-These questions assume that you are an Administrator or Program Manager with access to all functionality in Program Studio.
+These questions assume that you are an Administrator or Program Manager with access to all functionality in Studio.

 Ask yourself about the big picture: